bmcorser/_bmcorser.github.io/blog/2015/01/06/js-rochambeau.rst

 framework?
 I once spent an hour convincing a colleague that jQuery is not a framework [#]_ then wondenered why on earth I bothered.
 Is the distinction even important?
-The jQuery argument, not so much [#]_, but considering how well the *scope* of a framework and its documentation match up to the scope of your own project is a first step in assessing whether it will be helpful.
+The jQuery argument, not so much [#]_, but considering how well the *scope* of a framework matches up to the scope of your own project is a first step in assessing whether it will be helpful.

 This principle applies in both directions.